-Serve the beans over rice and a side of your favorite cornbread.
+Serve the beans over rice with a side of cornbread.

 Red Beans and Sausage

 Better known as kidney beans, red beans and sausage is great for a Sunday meal or any cold day.
 Not only do I eat them when it’s cold, but I also eat beans all throughout the year, even in the summertime.

 Some say the summer is too hot for beans and I say as long as I have a/c why not?

 This recipe has a semi-Louisianian flair hence the sausage.
 However, most Louisianians use andouille sausage which can also be used.

 I used Eckrich sausage for this recipe out of habit.

 As a matter of fact, I eat it for breakfast all of the time and use it for other dishes so I typically have some on hand.

 I love a one-pot meal.
 When I’m trying to relax, the last thing on my mind is washing a bunch of dishes.

 On the days that I am relaxing at home, particularly on a Sunday, I throw on a pot of beans and let them go.